dkritz/dkritz/README.md

 ### Hi there 👋

-🔭 I’m currently working on financial tools for health systems
+🔭 Analyzing the healthcare provider market
+💬 Ask me about analytics and financial tools for hospitals and clinics
 <!--
 **dkritz/dkritz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.